 Our subsidiary, FirstSight is a defendant in a purported class action in the U.S. District Court for the Southern District of California that alleges that FirstSight participated in arrangements that caused the illegal delivery of eye examinations and that FirstSight thereby violated, among other laws, the corporate practice of optometry and the unfair competition and false advertising laws of California.
 The lawsuit was filed in 2013 and FirstSight was added as a defendant in 2016.
 In March 2017, the court granted the motion to dismiss previously filed by FirstSight and dismissed the complaint with prejudice.
 The plaintiffs filed an appeal with the U.S. Court of Appeals for the Ninth Circuit in April 2017.
-In July 2018, the U.S. Court of Appeals for the Ninth Circuit in April 2017.
-In July 2018, the plaintiffs filed a second amended complaint with the district court's dismissal and remanded for further proceedings.
+In July 2018, the U.S. Court of Appeals for the Ninth Circuit vacated in part, and reversed in part, the district court's dismissal and remanded for further proceedings.
 In October 2018, the plaintiffs filed a second amended complaint with the district court, and, in November 2018, FirstSight filed a motion to dismiss.
 We believe that the claims alleged are without merit and intend to continue to defend the litigation vigorously.